 With some routing chores, bigger isn’t always better; sometimes it’s a bother.
 For small-cut jobs, a larger machine is the workshop equivalent of swatting a fly with an elephant gun.
 Enter the trim router.
 This prized tool – sometimes called a laminate trimmer – started out in the world of cabinets and countertops, but its uses quickly outgrew its initial intent.
 Before long, the trim router took up residence in woodworking shops, proving to be the little tool that could.

 Palm a trim router, and right away you’ll see the reason for its success, namely, comfort and control that you can’t get from a larger model.
-As the chart on the opposite page shows, full-sized routers might be more versatile, but for small cuts and trimming jobs, the one-handed tool does more than holds its own.
+As the chart below shows, full-sized routers might be more versatile, but for small cuts and trimming jobs, the one-handed tool does more than holds its own.
 And at a price that’s half to one third that of the big boys, you can afford the convenience of keeping one or more trim routers pre-loaded with your most-used bits.

 Trim router is a specialty tool